KentrilDespair/Minimize-DFA/doc/README.md

 # Minimize-DFA

+__"die" function was customly defined in src/ParseInput.hs due to Merlin having older version of Base.
+Hopefully this does not break anything.__

 A command line program for minimization of __Deterministic Finite Automaton__ (DFA) written in *Haskell*.
 Converts DFA to __Reduced Deterministic Finite Automaton__ (RDFA) with __total__ transition function, shortly __Minimal Finite Automaton__ (MFA).

 ## Requirements